siddarth1291/CS6301-Assignments/Assignment-2/Readme.md

 This repository contains the documents for Assignment 2.
 The Repository contains the following files:

 <B>DELIVERABLES:</B>
-Apart from the above deliverables, the following are also added:

 Precision and recall @{5,10,20}, and effectiveness for each query of each system